-PROPOSALS TO BE VOTED ON

-Proposal 1-Election of Directors
+PROPOSALS TO BE VOTED ON Proposal 1-Election of Directors

-At the Annual Meeting, two Class II Directors are to be elected to hold office until the Annual Meeting of Shareholders to be held in 2023 (the "2023 Annual Meeting") and until their respective successors are elected and qualified or until such directors' earlier death, resignation or removal.
+At the Annual Meeting, three Class III Directors are to be elected to hold office until the Annual Meeting of Shareholders to be held in 2024 (the "2024 Annual Meeting") and until their respective successors are elected and qualified or until their earlier death, resignation or removal.

-We currently have eight directors on our Board of Directors, including three Class I Directors consisting of Sanj K. Patel, Thomas R. Malley, and Richard S. Levy; two Class II Directors consisting of Stephen R. Biggar and Barry D. Quart; and three Class III Directors consisting of Felix J. Baker, Tracey L. McCain, and Kimberly J. Popovits.
+We currently have nine directors on our Board of Directors, including three Class I Directors consisting of Sanj K. Patel, Thomas R. Malley, and Richard S. Levy; three Class II Directors consisting of Stephen R. Biggar, G. Bradley Cole, and Barry D. Quart; and three Class III Directors consisting of Felix J. Baker, Tracey L. McCain, and Kimberly J. Popovits.

-Our Board has nominated two director candidates for election as Class II Directors at the Annual Meeting:
+Our Board has nominated three director candidates for election as Class III Directors at the Annual Meeting: